Equivariant $KK$-theory of Bernoulli shifts on $C^*$-algebras with approximately inner flip: Equivariantly -trivial flips

-In this section we apply Theorem \ref{thm-kk-equivalence} to the $K$-theory of approximately inner flips.
-Recall that a $C^*$-algebra $B$ is said to have approximately inner flip if the flip automorphism $ B\otimes B \to B\otimes B, \,\,\, a\otimes b\mapsto b\otimes a$ is approximately inner, i.e. a point-norm limit of inner automorphisms.
-A $C^*$-algebra $B$ with approximately inner flip must be simple, nuclear and have at most one trace \cite{ER}.
-An approximately inner flip necessarily induces the identity map on $K_\ast(B\otimes B)$ and this largely restricts the class of $C^*$-algebras $B$ with approximately inner flip.
-Effros and Rosenberg \cite{ER} showed that if $B$ is AF, then $B$ must be stably isomorphic to a UHF-algebra.
+Recall that a $C^*$-algebra $A$ is said to have approximately inner flip if the flip automorphism $ A\otimes A \to A\otimes A, \,\,\, a\otimes b\mapsto b\otimes a$ is approximately inner, i.e. a point-norm limit of inner automorphisms.
+A $C^*$-algebra $A$ with approximately inner flip must be simple, nuclear and have at most one trace \cite{ER}.
+An approximately inner flip necessarily induces the identity map on $K_\ast(A\otimes A)$ and this largely restricts the class of $C^*$-algebras $A$ with approximately inner flip.
+Effros and Rosenberg \cite{ER} showed that if $A$ is AF, then $A$ must be stably isomorphic to a UHF-algebra.
 Tikuisis \cite{Tikuisis} determined a complete list of classifiable $C^*$-algebras with approximately inner flip.
-We would like to thank Dominic Enders, Andr\'e Schemaitat and Aaron Tikuisis for informing us about a corrigendum stated below:
+We would like to thank Dominic Enders, Andr\'e Schemaitat and Aaron Tikuisis for informing us about a corrigendum stated below: \begin{theorem} (\cite[Theorem 1.3]{TikuisisCorrigendum}, Correction to \cite[Theorem 2.2]{Tikuisis}) Let $A$ be a separable, unital $C^*$-algebra with strict comparison, in the UCT class, which is either infinite or quasidiagonal.
+The following are equivalent: \begin{enumerate} \item $A$ has approximately inner flip; \item $A$ is Morita equivalent to one of the following $C^*$-algebras: \begin{itemize} \item $\mathbb{C}$; \item $\mathcal{E}_{\mathfrak n, 1, \mathfrak m}$; \item $\mathcal{E}_{\mathfrak n, 1, \mathfrak m}\otimes \mathcal{O}_\infty$; \item $\mathcal F_{1, \mathfrak m}$. \end{itemize} \end{enumerate} Here $\mathfrak m, \mathfrak n$ are supernatural numbers with $\mathfrak{m}$ of infinite type such that $\mathfrak m$ divides $\mathfrak n$, $\mathcal{O}_\infty$ is the Cuntz algebra on infinitely many generators, $\mathcal{E}_{\mathfrak n, 1,\mathfrak m}$ is the simple, separable, unital, $\mathcal{Z}$-stable, nuclear\footnote{In \cite{Tikuisis}, quasidiagonality was assumed as well but this is redundant by \cite{TWW}.} $C^*$-algebra in the UCT class with unique trace satisfying